1

 今上即位,招致儒術之士,令共定儀,十餘年不就。 或言古者太平,萬民和喜,瑞應辨至,乃采風俗,定制作。 上聞之,制詔御史曰:「蓋受命而王,各有所由興,殊路而同歸,謂因民而作,追俗為制也。 議者咸稱太古,百姓何望? 漢亦一家之事,典法不傳,謂子孫何? 化隆者閎博,治淺者褊狹,可不勉與!」 乃以太初之元改正朔,易服色,封太山,定宗廟百官之儀,以為典常,垂之於後云。

-When the present Majesty ascended the throne, he summoned scholars of Confucian arts and ordered them to together establish ceremonies.
-After more than ten years, it was not completed.
+When the present Majesty ascended the throne, he summoned scholars of Confucian arts and ordered them to establish the ceremonies together.
+After more than ten years, the work was still not complete.
 Some said that in ancient times, when there was great peace and the ten thousand people were harmonious and happy, and auspicious responses clearly arrived, then customs were collected and creations established.
-The emperor heard this and formulated an edict to the imperial secretary, saying: 'Probably those who received the mandate and became kings each had their origin of rising.
+The emperor heard this and formulated an edict to the imperial secretary, saying: 'Generally those who received the mandate and became kings each had their origin of rising.
 Though by different roads, they return to the same place.
-This means following the people to make things, and pursuing customs as the system.'
+This means following the people to make things and pursuing customs as the system.
 The discussers all praise great antiquity—what hope do the common people have?
 The Han is also the matter of one family.
 If the classical laws are not transmitted, what will we tell our descendants?
-Those whose transformations flourish are vast and broad; those whose governance is shallow are narrow and cramped.
-Can we not strive to join the former!"
-Then, using the origin of Tai Chu, they corrected the calendar, changed the garment colors, conducted the Feng sacrifice at Mount Tai, and established the ceremonies for the ancestral temple and the hundred officials, making them the classical constants to be handed down to posterity.
+Those whose transforming power flourishes are vast and broad; those whose governance is shallow are narrow and cramped.
+Can we not strive toward this!'
+Then, taking the origin of Taichu as their starting point, they corrected the calendar, changed the garment colors, and conducted the Feng sacrifice at Mount Tai.
+They also established the ceremonies for the ancestral temple and the hundred officials, making them classical constants to be handed down to posterity.

 6